WELCOME TO MY NEW HOME!

 -

-Most all sofas are built using a wood frame featuring joinery that is covered up by the upholstery, or is fixed in place.
+Most all sofas are built using a wood frame featuring joinery that is covered by the upholstery, or is fixed in place.
 This ensures that the sofa can be covered in plush material and maintain form with no disturbing protrusions poking the sitter.
+However, this does not allow a sofa to be disassembled.

 -

 Springs enable the sofa to bear multiple types of loads from multiple angles.
-If someone were to “plop” into a sofa (or any other type of hard fall), the frame would take the load and risk breaking (or injure the user) had there been no springs to break the fall.
-Springs also add another level of softness below the cushions.
+If someone were to “plop” into a sofa (or any other form of hard fall), a lack of springs means the frame would take the load and risk breaking, or cause injury the user.
+Springs also add another level of plushness below the cushions.

 -

 The cushions are typically made of mixed density foams layered on top of each other.
-These sit on top of the springs and create that nice, plushy experience you get on a sofa.
-They also distribute the load of someone across the springs, so no pressure points occur in a single area on the user’s body.
+These sit on top of the springs and create that nice, plushy landing space sofas provide.
+They also distribute the weight of a person across the springs so no pressure points occur in a single area on the user’s body.

 SETTING THE “BENCH” MARK